numb86/docs.getdbt.com/website/snippets/_git-providers-supporting-ci.md

 ## Git providers who support CI

-If your git provider has a native dbt Cloud integration, you can set up [continuous integration (CI) job](/docs/deploy/ci-jobs) within dbt Cloud.
-For providers without native integration, you can still use a Git URL.
-The following table explains the available integration options and their capabilities.
+- If your git provider has a [native dbt Cloud integration](/docs/cloud/git/git-configuration-in-dbt-cloud), you can seamlessly set up [continuous integration (CI)](/docs/deploy/ci-jobs) jobs directly within dbt Cloud.

+- For providers without native integration, you can still use the git clone method to import your git URL or leverage the [dbt Cloud Administrative API](/docs/dbt-cloud-apis/admin-cloud-api) to trigger a ci job to run.

+The following table outlines the available integration options and their corresponding capabilities.

 | **Git provider** | **Native dbt Cloud integration** | **Automated CI job**|**Git import with URL**| **Information**|
 | -----------------| ---------------------------------| -------------------------------------------|-----------------------|---------|